Hiking the Gulf Hagas Loop

 Hey everyone!
 It’s DD.
 I am finally getting around to adding some of my FAVORITE stories here.
 This one is from 2015, when I really first got started with my GoPro and my idea to tell these stories.
 I also got super brave that year – it’s crazy to look back and realize that was only 1.5 years ago and see how much I have accomplished since I set my heart to hiking.
 (I’m dating this post for the date the photos were taken, but I’m writing this post in March of 2017- for reference.)
 A visit to Gulf Hagas is a MUST on your list when you visit Maine.

-It took us an hour and a half to 2 hours to the Gulf Hagas trail head from Bangor – (Google map from Bangor) – it’s a pretty rural road, so stop at the Tradewinds in Milo -55 Park St Milo, ME 04463 – when you see it.
+It took us an hour and a half to 2 hours to the Gulf Hagas trailhead from Bangor. it’s a pretty rural road, so stop at the Tradewinds in Milo -55 Park St Milo, ME 04463 – when you see it.
 That is about the only place to get rations the entire way.
-We ran into our good friends Sarah + Gary at the store – great minds! we ran into them at the trailhead also.
-See selfie below 🙂

 First a map – this trail intersects w/ the Appalachian Trail – so you will see the cut off on this map.
 You can also see the two parking areas available.
 We parked at the P at the bottom right of this map, and took the path all of the way to Stair Falls + Billings Falls, then took the Rim Trail back to the parking lot.
 This is the East lot.
 PS – Rim Trail is super flat and takes no time at all, if you’re used to walking.